Edwin Ramsey

 Lieutenant Colonel Edwin Price Ramsey (May 9, 1917 – March 7, 2013) was a United States Army officer and guerrilla leader during the World War II Japanese occupation of the Philippines.
-Early in the war, he led the last American cavalry charge in military history.
+Early in the war, he led the last cavalry charge in American military history.

 Early life

 Edwin Ramsey was born in Carlyle, Illinois.
 The family moved, first to El Dorado, Kansas, when he was two, and then to Wichita ten years later.
 His father committed suicide after being arrested on suspicion of battering his wife.
 Ramsey's mother was a dermatologist who later ran her own clinic.
 His older sister, Nadine, became one of the first female United States Mail pilots and ferried fighters and bombers in World War II.

 Ramsey graduated from Oklahoma Military Academy in Claremore, Oklahoma, in May 1938.
 He attended the University of Oklahoma, but left to enlist in the United States Army in 1941.